cloudposse/docs/content/faq/how-to-audit-ssh-usage.md

 ## Answer

-The best way is with Teleport.
-We’ve implemented this with other clients.
-However, those Helm Charts are not yet open-sourced.
-We are working with them to make that happen; see [here](https://github.com/gravitational/teleport).
+The best way is with [Teleport by Gravitational](https://github.com/gravitational/teleport).
+We’ve implemented this for many customers.
+The Helm Charts are open-sourced by us in our [charts](https://github.com/cloudposse/charts) repository and we provide [helmfiles](https://github.com/cloudposse/helmfiles) for their installation.

-Gravitational makes a [Helm Chart available for Teleport](https://github.com/gravitational/teleport/tree/master/examples/chart/teleport).
-However, last we checked, it didn't work the way we'd want it to, whereby Teleport is deployed on all nodes as a `DaemonSet`.

-Technically, we have our own solution called [`sudosh`](https://github.com/cloudposse/sudosh), but that's subpar by comparison.
-It's an extremely simple wrapper for `sudo` that enables it to be used as a system login shell. `sudo` natively supports session logs and replay.
-The downside with this solution is we still must store the `sudo` binary logs somewhere, so it's not as tamper-resistant as Teleport.
-In addition, the logs are binary, so shipping them to a log store like Sumologic or Splunk is not recommended.
+We also have our own solution called [`sudosh`](https://github.com/cloudposse/sudosh), but that's subpar by comparison.
+It's an extremely simple wrapper for `sudo` that enables it to be used as a system login shell.
+We use `sudo`, which natively supports session logs and replay.
+The downside with this solution is the difficultly in securing and shipping the binary logs somewhere.
+On the other hand, Teleport handles this seamlessly in a tamper-resistant manner.
+In addition, the `sudo` logs are binary, so shipping them to a log store like Sumologic or Splunk is not recommended.